sdp-srh/acs-2023-01/README.md

-contains the express soccer app several endpoints with different http methods includes the access to google firestore
+contains the express soccer app several endpoints with different http methods includes the access to google firestore contains a vue dashboard app based on vue paper dashboard

 ### soccer functions
 contains Google Cloud Functions for reading data from an external web services